High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Proposed Method

 \section{Proposed Method}

-As illustrated in Fig.\ref{fig:model}, our proposed UGDiff follows a wavelet predictive coding paradigm, where low and high frequency components are compressed separately after DWT.
-The low frequency image $x_{l}$ is compressed by a pre-trained VAE based codec whose network structure is illustrated in the Appendix.
-Our work focuses on the high frequency compression to maintain high perception quality as well as low distortion.
-The condition generation module firstly generates refined high frequency $\bar{x}_{h}$ from the reconstructed low frequency as the condition, which guides the wavelet diffusion to predict high frequency $\tilde{x}_{h}$.
-The uncertainty map is simultaneously estimated upon the Monte Carlo Sampling during the reverse diffusion process.
-Then the residuals $x_{r}$ between original and predicted high frequency are compressed using another VAE based codec optimized by our proposed uncertainty weighted R-D loss in which the estimated uncertainty related weight is introduced to the distortion term to prioritize residuals with large uncertainty and allocate more bits to them.
-Finally, the reconstructed low and high frequency components are inversely transformed by 2D-IDWT (inverse DWT) to obtain reconstructed images.
+As illustrated in Fig.~\ref{fig:model}, UGDiff adopts a wavelet predictive coding framework, where the input image is first decomposed via DWT and the resulting low and high frequency components are compressed separately.
+The low-frequency component $x_l$ is encoded using a pre-trained VAE-based codec~\cite{minnen2020channel}.
+Our focus lies on the high frequency branch, where we aim to balance perceptual quality and pixel-level fidelity.
+Specifically, a low-to-high frequency translator generates a synthetic high-frequency component $\bar{x}_h$ from the reconstructed low-frequency image.
+Conditioned by the synthetic high-frequency, a wavelet conditional diffusion model is used to predict rather than directly reconstruct the high frequency.
+Concurrently, an uncertainty map of the diffusion prediction is estimated via LLLA during reverse diffusion.
+The residuals $x_r$ between the original and predicted high-frequency components are compressed using a VAE-based codec optimized with an uncertainty-weighted rate–distortion loss, which allocates more bits to regions with higher uncertainty.
+Finally, the reconstructed image is obtained through 2D-IDWT.